chibisnorlax/acnhfaq/events.md

 time-locked
 {: .label .label-red }
-Toy Day happens on December 24th.
-This event and its associated DIYs are currently **time-locked** and not currently available to be played.
+Toy Day happens on December 24th and requires game version `1.6.0c`.
+The events' rewards (Toy Day sleigh, Jingle's Photo) and its associated DIYs (festive wrapping paper and gift pile) are currently **time-locked** and not currently available.

+As of `1.6.0b`:
-As of `1.6.0b`, Toy Day toys are available in Nook's Cranny from December 1st to December 25th.
+* **Toy Day toys** are available in Nook's Cranny from December 1st to December 25th.
+* The **Santa and Reindeer Costumes** will start to appear in Able Sisters as part of the random selection.
+* The **Festive Wreath** will be given to you once via a villager approach from December 15th onwards.

+For more detailed info, visit <https://cestislife.github.io/toyday>.

 ## Countdown (New Year)
 The countdown happens on New Year’s eve.
 Isabelle will be outside of resident service handing out lightsticks.
 Tom nook will also be outside selling New Year’s hats and party poppers.
 You can buy four different colored hats from him.
 As the year draws to a close, villagers will gather in the plaza to countdown to the new year.
 At midnight, the year ends with a fireworks display.